Open NT File

 Populating this website with information and maintaining it is an ongoing process.
 We always welcome feedback and questions that can be submitted by visiting Contact Us page.
 However since there are many users visiting this website and because our team is quite small we may not be able to follow up personally on every request.
 Thank you for your understanding.

-For more general information about NT files, file extension nt and registry you can read one of the following articles:
+For more general information about how to open NT files, file extension nt and registry you can read one of the following articles:

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...